Skip to main content

 Kendo itima ang'owa wuod omera? - What is this you've done to me, brother?

 Are looking for cute Luo baby names for your bundle of joy?
-Click here.
+Click here for killer collection of the best luo baby names.

 Comments